HidemaruOwO/mdxsnap.nvim/README.md

   - `matchValue` (string): The value to match against (e.g., "my-blog", "~/dev/project-x").
   - `PastePath` (string): The path to use if this rule matches.
   - `PastePathType` (string): The type (`"relative"` or `"absolute"`) for this rule's `PastePath`.
+  - `customImports` (optional, table of tables): Overrides the global `customImports` for this project.
+  - `customTextFormat` (optional, string): Overrides the global `customTextFormat` for this project.
-- `customImports` (table of tables): List of import statements to automatically add if not present.
+- `customImports` (table of tables): Global list of import statements to automatically add if not present.
+Can be overridden by `ProjectOverrides`.
   - `line` (string): The full import statement.
   - `checkRegex` (string): A string or Lua pattern to check if a similar import already exists.
-- `customTextFormat` (string): A format string for the text inserted into the document.
+- `customTextFormat` (string): Global format string for the text inserted into the document.
+Can be overridden by `ProjectOverrides`.

 Remember to restart Neovim or re-source your configuration after making changes.